 Most Memorable Project: “I would have to say TGEN.
 It had all the elements of what makes a DPR project a DPR project: technically challenging, impossible 24-month schedule, collaborative owner, architecturally interesting and structurally complex.
 And, it was an all-out success from cost to schedule to quality.”

 Michele Leiva joined DPR in September 1990 as its sixth employee and was responsible for everything from payroll to accounts payable/receivable for the then construction industry start-up.
 After 20 years with DPR, Michele finally agreed to join the Management Committee as Chief Financial Officer.

 Why DPR?: “The people.
 In some ways it is like having an extended family.
 Being here from the beginning, there is a sense of pride that I have contributed to something that will last.”

 Eric Lamb is a natural problem-solver.
 A numbers man at heart, he studied civil engineering with the goal of creating integrated transportation systems.
-His love for building, however, steered him towards a Master’s degree in Construction Management and a more than 25-year career in construction, where he combines the best of all worlds.
+His love for building, however, steered him towards a Master’s degree in Construction Management and a more than 30-year career in construction and engineering, where he combines the best of all worlds.
 Only, rather than complex transportation systems, Eric has been instrumental in setting up preconstruction processes and operation systems that continue to serve as a foundation for the company today.
 He also provides strategic management support for DPR’s four Northern California offices and drives continuous improvement throughout DPR, constantly looking for new ways to enhance construction delivery and better serve our customers.